stobinaator/Advent-of-Code/README.md

 °5 - got the first.
 Couldn't think out the modulo logic (beforehand) to make it faster.</br>
 °6 - could not think of anything.
 I would not have been able to solve P2. joel used match-case from Python 3.10</br>
 °7 - after seeing the solution, some of my ideas we in the right direction, but could not combine them</br>
+°8 - partially understood the solution by J.Paulson</br>